Skip to Main Content

 It is critical to students’ successful practicum experiences that they thoroughly and completely review the Walden University College of Nursing Practicum Manual designated for their program and specialty area in their first term and throughout their program.
 Walden provides guidelines for identifying an appropriate preceptor and practicum site, and the manuals outline the practicum application submittal resources necessary in order to begin the practicum process.

 Preparing early will be critical to practicum success.
-It is highly recommended that students work with the Office of Field Experience to start the search process for a field site and preceptor early in the program, as it can take a significant amount of time to identify a preceptor and field site and complete the application process.
-Eligible students who would like to partner with a Field Placement Coordinator to be matched with a preceptor and practicum site through the Practicum Pledge™ service must begin the process early in their program to complete the registration requirements by the deadline.
+It is highly recommended that students work with the Office of Field Experience to start the search process for a practicum site and preceptor early in the program, as it can take a significant amount of time to identify a preceptor and practicum site and complete the application process.
+Eligible students who would like to partner with a Field Placement Coordinator to be matched with a preceptor and practicum site through the Practicum Pledge™ service must begin the process early in their program to complete the registration requirements by the deadline

-Walden’s program directors, director of field placement, experience, specialization coordinators, field experience coordinators, field placement coordinators, practicum course faculty members, and Clinical Instructors are committed to working collaboratively with students and preceptors to support the successful completion of practicum experiences.
+Walden’s program directors, director of field placement, experience, specialization coordinators, field experience coordinators, field placement coordinators, practicum course faculty instructors, and are committed to working collaboratively with students and preceptors to support the successful completion of practicum experiences.

 College of Nursing Practicum Process Summary